 blink.it founder and learning expert Konstantin Ristl explains at Learntec why Blended Learning will prevail.

-There is much more to say about Blended Learning, but by now, specific questions may have already formed in your mind.
-When making decisions, trainers often ask many reasonable and important questions.
-From the right timing to financing and the selection of the right devices – my colleague Hans Peter Ludescher has collected and answered the top 5 questions about Blended Learning from trainers.
+There is much more to say about Blended Learning, but probably you already have concrete questions forming in your mind so far.
+In decision-making, trainers are often faced with many sensible and important questions.
+From the right timing to financing and the selection of the right devices – my colleague Hans Peter Ludescher has gathered and answered the Top 5 Questions about Blended Learning from Trainers.

 Thank you for your three minutes of reading time!
-If you’ve made it this far, why not take another 5 minutes to take the first step toward your Blended Learning?
-Grab something to write with and answer the following five questions, following the Natural Planning Model by David Allen:
+If you have made it this far, take another 5 minutes now to take the first step towards your Blended Learning.
+Grab something to write with and answer the following five questions, freely inspired by the Natural Planning Model by David Allen:

-Have you written something for all the points?
-Then go ahead and put the last point into action right away.
+Have you written something down for all the points?
+Then go ahead and implement the last point right away.
 Good luck and enjoy the best of both worlds!